 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where vikingite typically forms.
+Look in hydrothermal veins country, the host setting where vikingite typically forms.
 If you start seeing galena, chalcopyrite, sphalerite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, slender prisms, striated habit, so train your eye for that shape before scanning the outcrop.